DieFrauen/Backlog-Series-6/Backlog Series VI - Power of Six (README).txt

 * Inflexible boards.
 Deck demands you to occupy all your Spell & Trap zones for its equips and to control only one monster.
 Leaves little to no room for alternative playstyles.

-* Some of these cards will literally KILL you if player incorrectly or taken on a choke point.
+* Some of these cards will literally KILL you if played incorrectly or taken on a choke point.
 Both field spells can backfire tremendously.
 Its Fusion enabler will end the game on the spot, be it either player.

 * Potentially easy Side Deck answers.
 Playstyle is well defined to a fault.